 Jennifer Degenhardt, B.A., M.Ed., taught middle and high school Spanish for 24 years.
 She began writing when students in her classes were not “buying in” to the traditional textbook lessons.
 With the first story she wrote, Jennifer found that her students were more engaged, both with the language and in class in general.
 While her books highlight cultural, social, economic and political themes necessary for continued conversation, both in- and out of the classroom, all of them deal with identity to some degree and how important it is to know who you are.
 Jennifer is passionate about helping students learn more about themselves through storytelling and writing and is currently sharing this passion with her students at the college level at UCONN Stamford.

-To further learn why I do what I do, have a listen to the conversation I had with Scot Titsworth on his podcast, "Teaching Matters."
+To further learn the why behind her writing, have a listen to the conversation she had with Scot Titsworth on his podcast, "Teaching Matters."

 I am a 6th grade Spanish teacher and new to CI.
 This book is a great way to start at a beginners level where students will be able to understand the story and grasp the meaning of the story with the teacher's ability to implement CI at the start of the year.